maevecrossan/peaceful-path/README.md

 <img src="docs/screenshots/large-screen-mockup.png" alt="Mockup of signup and form feedback page" height=250px width=350px>

->:memo: Note: Only this much of the larger screen mockup is drawn as the rest of the elements remain the same regardless of screensize
+>:memo: Note: Only this much of the larger screen mockup is drawn as the rest of the elements remain the same regardless of screen size.

 ## Features

 ### Common Features
 #### Colour Palette
 I used Procreate to create my colour scheme by pulling colours from the hero image.
-This helped me create a rough colour palette which I used until the project was about 80% done.
+This helped me create a rough colour palette which I used for a large duration of the project.
 The original colours were modified towards the end of the project to improve accessibility.
 The colours I used are as follows:

 | Colour Names | Use |